nik-rev/ttv/README.md

 # ttv

-This project is a demo of a video playing in the terminal!
+This project is a proof-of-concept demo of a video playing in the terminal!

 ## Showcase